-The bizarre but tasty creation is actually a new strain of red marine algae called dulse that is packed full of minerals and protein and looks like red lettuce.
+The seaweed looks just like red lettuce but is actually a new strain of red marine algae named dulse.
+The reason it has been called a superfood is that it’s packed with minerals and proteins.

-“Dulse is a superfood, with twice the nutritional value of kale,” said Chuck Toombs, a faculty member in OSU’s College of Business and a member of the team working to develop the product into a foodstuff.
+“Dulse is a superfood with twice the nutritional value of kale,” Chuck Toombs said, a faculty member in OSU’s College of Business and a member of the team working to evolve the product into a superfood.
 “And OSU had developed this variety that can be farmed, with the potential for a new industry for Oregon.”

+The dulse was meant to feed abalone (large sea snails) but the researchers quickly discovered that the algae could also do well on the human food market.
 “There hasn’t been a lot of interest in using it in a fresh form.
-But this stuff is pretty amazing,” said chief researcher Chris Langdon.
+But this stuff is pretty amazing,” chief researcher Chris Langdon said.
 “When you fry it, which I have done, it tastes like bacon, not seaweed.
 And it’s a pretty strong bacon flavor.”

-They’ve received a grant from the Oregon Department of Agriculture to explore dulse as a “special crop” and are working with the university’s Food Innovation Center in Portland and several chefs to find out ways dulse could be used as a main ingredient.
+The Oregon Department of Agriculture has permitted the researchers to explore dulse as a “special crop”.
+Additionally, the researchers are working with the Food Innovation Center of the University of Portland as well as with several chefs in order to find out how dulse can be used as the main ingredient in meals.

 At the moment, dulse can’t be found in any restaurant or supermarket just yet.
 However, the team of researchers is optimistic about the chances of making it big.
 They’re probably right; if this super healthy algae actually tastes like bacon, who wouldn’t want to eat it?